Addictions and Mental Health

 Distance Education

-Bio-psycho-social-spiritual assessment, interventions and the determinants of health are explored in this course.
-Students will examine Holistic interventions and current practices such as mindfulness, nutrition, exercise, selfcare and continuing care.
-Interdisciplinary practice and interprofessional collaboration is emphasized.
-Students will also explore the role of the family in holistic intervention.
+Bio-psycho-social-spiritual assessments and interventions and the determinants of health are explored in this course.
+Holistic interventions and current practices are included such as mindfulness, nutrition, exercise, and alternative therapeutic approaches.
+Interdisciplinary practice and inter-professional collaboration is emphasized.
+Students also explore the notion of family and community in the role of holistic intervention.

 This course is part of a complete program of study, individual course registration is not available.